 7 Safety Tips for Staying in a Hotel During COVID-19

-Caroline Morse Teel is the Managing Editor for SmarterTravel Media.
-Follow her adventures around the world on Instagram @TravelWithCaroline.
+Caroline Morse Teel is the Executive Editor for SmarterTravel Media.
+Caroline has a passion for adventure travel and has hiked to the top of Mt.
+Kilimanjaro and the bottom of the Grand Canyon in pursuit of a good story.
+Follow her around the world on Instagram @TravelWithCaroline.

 If you’re going to travel during the pandemic, there are things you can do to help reduce your risk.
 Follow these simple steps to make your hotel stay during COVID-19 as safe as possible.